bresheske/IdentityServer/readme.md

 }
 ```

-If successful, you will receive this in return:
+If successful, you will receive something like this in return:
 ```
 {
     "result": true,